mzst123/Xdrip-Lipo-Board/Other Versions/GSM-Parakeet/README.md

 # Setting the charging current

 You can individually set the charging current.
 Just change the RPROG resistor to the value you want.
-The charging Current schould be set dependent on the battery used.
+The charging Current should be set dependent on the battery used.
 Always use a charging current equal or lower than the battery capacity.

 |RPROG (kΩ)|IBAT(mA)|
 |:--------:|:------:|